Phir Le Aya Dil: Critical reception

 The Hindustan Times lauded Bhardwaj for her "distinct voice," Singh for his "profound" vocals, and claimed that "Pritam deserves all the kudos for composing such a wonderful song."
-Koimoi found the reprise version better than original, stating, "this track can definitely be treated as one of the best tracks of the year...".
-Bhardwaj received praise for her delicate harkats rendered in the song as well as her "classic modulation and deep pitch."
-Koimoi stated that "Bhardwaj has sung this one really beautifully while lyrics are very meaningful and poetic too".
-Yahoo!
+Bhardwaj received praise for her delicate harkats rendered in the song Yahoo!
 News lauded Bhardwaj for her "folksy penetrative vocals."

 Singh's version was also praised for its "elaborately lovely use of strings" and its fresh arrangement.
 Bollywood Hungama stated Singh's "prowess with classic music is evident all over again as he goes totally uninhibited" for the track and stated that Singh's vocals stand out, with minimal instruments in the background leading to "zero distraction."
 In its review of Singh's version, the BBC stated: "Arijit Singh’s rendition of Phir Le Aya Dil is also a joy to behold.
 The romantic lyrics and gentle ghazal-like arrangement are a refreshing change from the high-pitched, pulsating compositions dominating Hindi film music."

 Shafqat Amanat Ali's Redux version of the song was delivered in a ballad format with the music being substantially pared down.
 Ali's version was noted for its mournful, yearning, and nostalgic undertones.
 Yahoo!
 News praised him for his "delightful display of classically refined vocals."

 Lyricist Sayeed Quadri received praise for his graceful expression of hope and regret and for effectively "capturing the emotions of a lover hoping to reunite with her beloved."